networknt/light-doc/content/en/tutorial/kotlin/openapi/petstore-kotlin/_index.md

 We are going to use the same OpenAPI 3.0 petstore specification for the code generation.
 Also, the same config.json will be used to control the code generation.
 The specification openapi.yaml and config.json can be found in model-config repository at https://github.com/networknt/model-config/tree/master/rest/openapi/petstore/1.0.0

-In the previous step, we have checked out the model-config respository to our workspace.
-You can browser the petstore specification and config on your local computer.
+In this previous step, we have checked out the model-config respository to our workspace.
+You can browse the petstore specification and config on your local computer.

 ### Generator